Iara-Iad/search_engine/README.md

 The list of relevant documents will be presented in the answers.json file in descending order of relevance.
 If there are no relevant documents for a query, the answer will be false.

 If there is no config.json file or no config field, the search will not start.

+## Project build

+The minimum required version of CMake for the project is 3.5.0.
+If there is CMake Deprecation Warning in CMakeLists of fetched libraries just update the version up to 3.5.0.